 - b) If another problem arises which does not necessitate a delay to the start (see c) below), drivers will be asked to carry out an extra formation lap as set out in a) above.
 Any driver who caused the start to be aborted, and is then able to start the extra formation lap must enter the pit lane at the end of the lap and start the race as specified in Article 36.2.
-A penalty under Article 38.3(d) will be imposed on any driver who fails to start the race from the pit lane. - c) If any other problem arises, and if the race director decides the start should be delayed, the following procedures shall apply :

-If the race has not been started, the abort lights will be switched on, a board saying "DELAYED START" will be displayed, engines should be stopped and all teams will be informed of the likely delay via the official messaging system.
-Once the start time is known at least five minutes warning will be given.

-Tyre changing on the grid is not permitted during such a delay.

-Every time this happens the race will be shortened by one lap.

-- ii) If the race has been started the marshals alongside the grid will wave their yellow flags to inform the drivers that a car is stationary on the grid. - iii) If, after the start, a car is immobilised on the starting grid, it shall be the duty of the marshals to push it into the pit lane by the fastest route.
+A penalty under Article 38.3(d) will be imposed on any driver who fails to start the race from the pit lane. - c) If any other problem arises, and if the race director decides the start should be delayed, the following procedures shall apply: - i) If the race has not been started, the abort lights will be switched on, a board saying "DELAYED START" will be displayed, engines should be stopped and all teams will be informed of the likely delay via the official messaging system.
+Once the start time is known at least five minutes warning will be given. - Tyre changing on the grid is not permitted during such a delay. - Every time this happens the race will be shortened by one lap. - ii) If the race has been started the marshals alongside the grid will wave their yellow flags to inform the drivers that a car is stationary on the grid. - iii) If, after the start, a car is immobilised on the starting grid, it shall be the duty of the marshals to push it into the pit lane by the fastest route.
 Any driver being pushed from the grid may not attempt to start the car. - iv) Once the car is in the pit lane his mechanics may attempt to start it, if successful the driver may re-join the race.
-The driver and mechanics must follow the instructions of the track marshals at all times during such a procedure. - 36.12 Should Article 36.11 apply, the race will nevertheless count for the Championship no matter how often the procedure is repeated, or how much the race is shortened as a result. - 36.13 Either of the penalties under Articles 38.3c) or d) will be imposed for a false start judged using an FIA supplied transponder which must be fitted to the car as specified. - 36.14 Only in the following cases will any variation in the start procedure be allowed : - a) If it starts to rain after the five minute signal but before the race is started and, in the opinion of the race director teams should be given the opportunity to change tyres, the abort lights will be shown on the Line and the starting procedure will begin again at the ten minute point. - b) If the start of the race is imminent and, in the opinion of the race director, the volume of water on the track is such that it cannot be negotiated safely even on wet-weather tyres, the abort lights will be shown on the Line and all teams will be informed of the likely delay via the official messaging system.
+The driver and mechanics must follow the instructions of the track marshals at all times during such a procedure. - 36.12 Should Article 36.11 apply, the race will nevertheless count for the Championship no matter how often the procedure is repeated, or how much the race is shortened as a result. - 36.13 Either of the penalties under Articles 38.3c) or d) will be imposed on any driver who is judged to have: - a) Moved before the start signal is given, such judgement being made by an FIA approved and supplied transponder fitted to each car, or ; - b) Positioned his car on the starting grid in such a way that the transponder is unable to detect the moment at which the car first moved from its grid position after the start signal is given. - 36.14 Only in the following cases will any variation in the start procedure be allowed: - a) If it starts to rain after the five minute signal but before the race is started and, in the opinion of the race director teams should be given the opportunity to change tyres, the abort lights will be shown on the Line and the starting procedure will begin again at the ten minute point. - b) If the start of the race is imminent and, in the opinion of the race director, the volume of water on the track is such that it cannot be negotiated safely even on wet-weather tyres, the abort lights will be shown on the Line and all teams will be informed of the likely delay via the official messaging system.
 Once the start time is known at least ten minutes warning will be given.